DenisKorotchenko/any-angle-paths-heuristic-search/readme.md

 then everything work correctly!

-You can also open ```example.ipynb``` to see some simple examples with test map and run examples with some maps from movingai.
+You can also open ```example.ipynb``` to see some simple examples with test map and run examples with some pre-downloaded maps from movingai.

 ## Inputs and Outputs
 Our project works with ```movingai``` format, you can read more about format [**here**](https://movingai.com/benchmarks/formats.html).